libavg/libavg/sphinxdoc/events.rst

             Current speed of the mouse in pixels per millisecond as a :py:class:`Point2D`.
 Read-only.

+    .. autoclass:: MouseWheelEvent(pos, motion, [when])

+        Generated when the mouse wheel is moved.

+        .. py:attribute:: motion

+            Direction and magnitude of movement as an (x,y) vector.

     .. autoclass:: TangibleEvent(id, markerID, type, pos, speed, orientation)

         Generated when a tangible event occurs.
 Tangible events happen when a surface that